Rajdeepc/search-stolen-bike/README.md

 Stolen bikes are a typical problem in Berlin.
 The Police want to be more efficient in resolving stolen bike cases.
 They decided to build a software that can automate their processes — the software that you're going to develop.

+This app needs to display the list of reported bike thefts based on the Bikewise [API](https://www.bikewise.org/documentation/api_v2).

 ## Must-Have Requirements

 - [ ] As a police officer, I want to see a list of reported bike thefts for the Berlin area.